It’s Saturday morning… I’m with my younger daughter (9 years of age) who has her last tennis practice before the next day’s tournament.

 So what is this about?

-When Bianca was ahead 9 – 6, her mind should had been focused on winning the next point and close the match.
-Instead she thought about 9 – 9.
+When Bianca was ahead 9-6, her mind should have been focused on winning the next point and closing the match.
+Instead, she thought about 9-9.
 Whatever her mind was preoccupied with… happened.

 This was her lesson which I hope she understood: